pokui/nsrc-gns3/docs/topology/peering-ixp/index.md

 Normally this class starts with the routers and switches completely unconfigured.
-You can reset to this state using the "00-base" snapshot (note that the transit routers *are* configured in this snapshot).
+You can reset to this state using the "00-base" snapshot (note that the transit and IXP routers *are* configured in this snapshot).
 The uplinks from the IXP services router (SR) are shut down, so that the IXP services subnets do not appear in the initial BGP routing table.